fiatjaf/nak/README.md

 ~> nak event --help
 NAME:
-   nak event - generates an encoded event
+   nak event - generates an encoded event and either prints it or sends it to a set of relays

 USAGE:
    nak event [command options] [arguments...]